YOUR RESEARCH, YOUR ARCHIVES

 The collection includes two scrapbooks with photographs, meeting minutes, newspaper clippings and various other club mementoes.
 There are receipts and correspondence with issues that the club was working on, such as zoning issues, along with petitions signed and sent to then commissioner Scott Candler.
 There are complaints about signs and noise from local businesses.
 The collection covers 1930 until 1954.

-The Goodwin Family papers, collected by Albert Martin, contain documents relating to the vast extended family tree for the Goodwin family.
+The Goodwin Family papers, collected by Albert Martin, contain documents relating to the vast extended family tree for the Solomon Goodwin family.
 The documents are nearly all photocopies but include official court records, land records and maps, census data and family histories collected from other branches of the family.
-The list below is simply a rough outline of documents and family names.
 The first file in the collection is a database arranged with Martin’s filing number system and should be consulted first for the most detail.
-Some family names in the collection include Martin, Sandford, Garmany, Guess, Childress, Hall, Miller and Stokes.
+Some family names in the collection include Martin, Sandford, Garmany, Guess, Childress, Hall, Harris, Miller, Smith, and Stokes.

 Great Speckled Bird